hammytheham/trexplot/README.md

 We aim to deliver a LoFi plotting experience to Toughreactmech output files.

+Only plots the last time step at the moment.
+4/5 different types of plot
+Should work with any grids you have.
+You dont need a displacement file (see trexoptions) but the default is you have one in the directory.
+It is used for the corner locations.

 ## To install

 `pip install -i https://test.pypi.org/simple/ trexplot==1`